AI AND IoT: NEW DISRUPTIVE SKILLS FOR YOUNG LEADERS

 MODE OF DELIVERY

-18 hours of online synchronous programme, combining both lectures and interactive tutorials
+18 hours of online synchronous programme, including lectures and interactive tutorials.

 MODE OF ASSESSMENT

 - Individual assignments and mini quizzes